Cray-HPE/docs-csm/install/common-pre-install/hpcm_installation-cpi.md

    1. Create [`cabinets.yaml`](../create_cabinets_yaml.md) (Manually).

-   1. Capture hardware inventory and generate seed files and paadlefile.
+   1. Capture hardware inventory and generate seed files and paddle file.

-      The following command stores the inventory of nodes and switches (fabric and management) in the database and generates the seed files and paadle file:
+      The following command stores the inventory of nodes and switches (fabric and management) in the database and generates the seed files and paddle file:

       ```bash
       cnodes | grep node >>nodelist